zengzzzzz/golang-trending-archive/README.md

 * 【2024-03-01】[cbh123 / stickerbaker](https://github.com/cbh123/stickerbaker) - Let's bake some (AI) stickers!
 ## Go

+* 【2024-03-10】[earthly / earthly](https://github.com/earthly/earthly) - Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.
+* 【2024-03-10】[buger / goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
+It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
+* 【2024-03-10】[googleforgames / agones](https://github.com/googleforgames/agones) - Dedicated Game Server Hosting and Scaling for Multiplayer Games on Kubernetes
 * 【2024-03-09】[alacleaker / apple-music-alac-downloader](https://github.com/alacleaker/apple-music-alac-downloader) - Apple Music ALAC Downloader
 * 【2024-03-09】[mao888 / golang-guide](https://github.com/mao888/golang-guide) - 「Golang学习+面试指南」一份涵盖大部分 Golang程序员所需要掌握的核心知识。准备 Golang面试，首选 GolangGuide！
 * 【2024-03-08】[prometheus-community / postgres_exporter](https://github.com/prometheus-community/postgres_exporter) - A PostgreSQL metric exporter for Prometheus